kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/3-event-system/index.md

 Pipes and hooks can be plugged on custom events as well as on internal events.

 ::: info
-It's considered as a good practice to prefix your event name with your application name.
+It's considered a good practice to prefix your event name with your application name.
 :::

 **Example:** _Trigger a custom event_